Completing and extending shellings of vertex decomposable complexes: Abstract

 We say that a pure $d$-dimensional simplicial complex $\Delta$ on $n$ vertices is \emph{shelling completable} if $\Delta$ can be realized as the initial sequence of some shelling of $\Delta_{n-1}^{(d)}$, the $d$-skeleton of the $(n-1)$-dimensional simplex.
 A well-known conjecture of Simon posits that any shellable complex is shelling completable.

 In this note we prove that vertex decomposable complexes are shelling completable.
 In fact we show that if $\Delta$ is a vertex decomposable complex then there exists an ordering of its ground set $V$ such that adding the revlex smallest missing $(d+1)$-subset of $V$ results in a complex that is again vertex decomposable.
-We explore applications to matroids, shifted complexes, as well as $k$-vertex decomposable complexes.
+We explore applications to matroids and shifted complexes, as well as connections to ridge-chordal complexes and $k$-decomposability.
 We also show that if $\Delta$ is a $d$-dimensional complex on at most $d+3$ vertices then the notions of shellable, vertex decomposable, shelling completable, and extendably shellable are all equivalent.